SiebeLeDe/pyfrag_plot/README.md

 > [!NOTE]
 > Make sure that the order of the keys involving overlap, orbitalenergy and population are in the same order:

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed

 ### Overlap order

 Order occupied / unoccupied does not matter, only the pairs are grouped together in the overlap & population keys